Occupy Your Brain

 Not the same thing, are they?

-Viewed through this lens, it becomes quite interesting not only to look at what your children are required to learn in school, but at what they are not required to learn.
+When viewed through this lens, it becomes quite interesting not only to look at what your children are required to learn in school, but at what they are not required to learn.
 While your kids are very busy toiling over algebra and chemistry, international trade agreements are being forged and currencies are being manipulated by entities that most Americans don’t even know the names of, much less the inner workings of.
 Kids are compelled to solve quadratic equations and write essays on Shakespeare, and they graduate without understanding how to calculate the interest on credit card debt or decode a mortgage agreement.
-They learn an old fable called “How a Bill Becomes Law,” while corporate lobbyists draft legislation that will pollute their air and water, raise their drug prices, ship their jobs overseas, and put genetically modified organisms in their food system.
-And in the developing world, teenagers are struggling with — and more often than not, being defeated by — English Romantic poets and high school physics while the World Bank and IMF are negotiating incentives for foreign investment that will lead to their ancestral lands being sold out from under them to foreign timber and mining companies and Wall Street speculators in agricultural land.
+They learn an old fable called “How a Bill Becomes Law,” while corporate lobbyists draft legislation that will pollute their air and water, raise their drug prices, and ship their jobs overseas.
+And in the "developing" world, teenagers are struggling with — and more often than not, being defeated by — English Romantic poets and high school physics while the World Bank and IMF are negotiating incentives for foreign investment that will lead to their ancestral lands being sold out from under them to foreign timber and mining companies and Wall Street speculators in agricultural land.

-Our kids are so drowned in disconnected information that it becomes quite random what they do and don’t remember, and they’re so overburdened with endless homework and tests that they have little time or energy to pay attention to what’s happening in the world around them.
+Our kids are so drowned in disconnected information that it becomes quite random what they do and don’t remember (one study found that only a quarter of Americans surveyed could name the three branches of government), and they’re so overburdened with endless homework and tests that they have little time or energy to pay attention to what’s happening in the world around them.
 They are taught to focus on competing with each other and gaming the system rather than on gaining a deep understanding of the way power flows through their world.
 The most academically “gifted” students excel at obedience, instinctively shaping their thinking to the prescribed curriculum and unconsciously framing out of their awareness ideas that won’t earn the praise of their superiors.
 Those who resist sitting still for this process are marginalized, labeled as less intelligent or even as mildly brain-damaged, and, increasingly, drugged into compliance.

-Next time you hear a teenager saying she’d like to know more about what's going on in the world but she can’t because she has to study for a chemistry test, or a parent saying he’d like to let his child run around outside a bit more instead of putting him on Adderall but he can’t because the school schedule doesn’t allow it, or a teacher saying she’d like to do more hands-on experiential learning or open-ended discussions or creative projects with her class but she can’t because she has to do standardized test prep, please ask yourself: why can’t they do these things?
+Next time you hear a teenager saying she’d like to go to a political protest but she can’t because she has to study for a chemistry test, or a parent saying he’d like to let his child run around outside a bit more instead of putting him on Adderall but he can’t because the school schedule doesn’t allow it, or a teacher saying she’d like to do more hands-on experiential learning or open-ended discussions or creative projects with her class but she can’t because she has to do standardized test prep, please ask yourself: why can’t they do these things?
 Who says they can’t?
 Who’s in charge here?
 Isn’t this is a free country?

 When Thomas Paine wrote the pamphlet that helped ignite a revolution, he didn’t title it, “Expert Assessment by a Certified Professional,” he titled it “Common Sense.”
 In other words, the very root, the very essence, of any theory of democratic liberty is a basic trust in the fundamental intelligence of the ordinary person.
-Democracy rests on the premise that the ordinary person — the waitress, the carpenter, the shopkeeper — is competent to make her own judgments about matters of domestic policy, international affairs, taxes, justice, peace, and war, and that the government must abide by the decisions of ordinary people, not vice versa.
+Democracy rests on the premise that the ordinary person — the waitress, the carpenter, the cab driver — is entitled to a voice in matters of domestic policy, international affairs, taxes, justice, peace, and war, and that the government must abide by the wishes of ordinary people, not vice versa.
 Of course that’s not the way our system really works, and never has been.
 But most of us recall at some deep level of our beings that any vision of a just world relies on this fundamental respect for the common sense of the ordinary human being.

 They knew this about their situation: nobody was on their side.
 Certainly not the moneyed classes and the economic system, and not the government, either.
 So if they were going to change anything, it had to come out of themselves.

 So as the Adivasis occupy their land, they are also moving to create their own forms of education for action.
-Just like the legendary Highlander Folk School and Septima Clark’s adult literacy initiatives during the Civil Rights movement, Adivasi people are coming together on a voluntary, cooperative basis to share experiences, analyses, strategies, and tactics:
+Just like the legendary Highlander Folk School and Septima Clark’s Citizenship Schools during the Civil Rights movement, Adivasi people are coming together on a voluntary, cooperative basis to share experiences, analyses, strategies, and tactics:

 We organize workshops and gatherings and have created a learning environment for all our people – I feel so happy and satisfied, I cannot tell you – we have been creating a political education around land, forest and water issues and debating courses of action.
 We are expanding in terms of participation and we need to keep generating more awareness on more issues that affect us… it is a political awareness, an adult education about society – a different kind of schooling perhaps.